 Stages of Chronic Kidney Disease

-Your test results can be used to determine how damaged your kidneys are and will therefore show which stage of the condition you are at.
-This will allow your doctor to decide the best possible treatment and how often you should have tests to monitor your condition.
+Your test results can determine how damaged your kidneys are and will therefore show which stage of the condition you are at.
+Your doctor will then be able to advise you about the best course of treatment and how often you should have tests to monitor your condition.

 - Kidney infections.

 - High cholesterol.

 - Long-term use of medicines such as lithium and non-steroidal, anti-inflammatory drugs.